Our people

 Professor Dr Carla Houkamau, Ngāti Porou, Ngāti Kahungunu, Ngāi Tahu and Pākehā from the Department of Management and International Business was Manutaki for the centre from 2018 - 2021.

-Dr Houkamau bought to the centre her focus on intergroup relations, chiefly how group memberships influence attitudes and behaviour.
+Dr Houkamau brought to the centre her focus on intergroup relations, chiefly how group memberships influence attitudes and behaviour.
 Her publications typically examine how ethnicity helps reproduce socio-economic inequalities but can be leveraged to address them.

 Dr Houkamau is also known for the development of the Multidimensional Model of Māori Identity and Cultural Engagement (MMM-ICE) and this research has been recognised nationally and internationally for advancing ethnic identity research using psychometric measures and large samples.